 Data subject: Individual or person who is the subject of the data.

-Processing: Any process or set of processes carried out on personal data through automatic or non-automatic means, including the collection, recording, organisation, classification, storage, adaptation or alteration, retrieval, use or disclosure of such data by transmission, dissemination or otherwise making available, combining, blocking, erasing, or destroying the information or data.
+Processing: Any process or set of processes carried out on personal data through automatic or non-automatic means, including the collection, recording, organization, classification, storage, adaptation or alteration, retrieval, use, or disclosure of such data by transmission, dissemination or otherwise making available, combination, blocking, erasure, or destruction of the information or data.

 5. Legal Bases